smartcontractkit/functions-hardhat-starter-kit/README.md

 # Overview

-<p><b>This project is currently in a closed beta.
-Request access to send on-chain requests here <a href="https://functions.chain.link/">https://functions.chain.link</a>    //TODO</b></p>
+<p><b>Working with Chainlink Functions requires accepting the terms of service.
+Please visit <a href="https://functions.chain.link/">https://chain.link/functions</a>.</b></p>

-<p>Chainlink Functions allows users to request data from HTTP/HTTPS APIs and perform custom computation using JavaScript.</p>/
+<p>Chainlink Functions allows users to request data from HTTP/HTTPS APIs and perform custom computation using JavaScript.
-<p>It works by using a <a href="https://chain.link/education/blockchain-oracles#decentralized-oracles">decentralized oracle network</a> (DON).</p>
+It works by executing the request on a <a href="https://chain.link/education/blockchain-oracles#decentralized-oracles">decentralized oracle network</a> (DON).
-<p>When a request is initiated, each node in the DON executes the user-provided JavaScript code simultaneously.
+When a request is initiated, each node in the DON executes the user-provided JavaScript code simultaneously.
 Then, nodes use the <a href="https://docs.chain.link/architecture-overview/off-chain-reporting/">Chainlink OCR</a> protocol to come to consensus on the results.
-Finally, the median result is returned to the requesting contract via a callback function.</p>
+Finally, the median result is returned to the requesting contract via a callback function.
-<p>Chainlink Functions also enables users to share encrypted secrets with each node in the DON.
-This allows users to access APIs that require authentication, without exposing their API keys to the general public.
+Chainlink Functions also enables users to securely share encrypted secrets with the DON via threshold encrypted secrets.
+This allows users to access APIs that require authentication without exposing their API keys to the general public.

 # Motivation

 This repo provides developers with a "works out of the box" experience as it comes preconfigured with dependencies and popular tooling like [Hardhat](https://hardhat.org).
 This is not a tutorial for the Hardhat toolchain.
 It assumes basic familiarity with Hardhat and the command line.
-We use CLI scripts to run Chainlink Functions commands and operations.
+We use HardHat CLI scripts to run Chainlink Functions commands and operations.

 ## Supported Networks